lisatran251/SQL_Project_Data_Job_Analysis/README.md

 ##

-1. What are the top 10 high-paying jobs in data field?
+1. What are the top 10 high-paying jobs in 2023?

 2. What are the top 5 skills required?